grillazz/fastapi-polars/README.md

 ### Summary
 You have now set up the FastAPI-Polars project with MinIO for S3-compatible storage.
 The project is ready for data ingestion, processing, and analytics using FastAPI and Polars.

+## Query DataFrame

+TODO: Query the DataFrame attached to the request via Polars live using Pyodide or Jupyter with WebSockets from the front end.
+Alternatively, access the Python kernel with a kernel gateway like in the Guardian project.